ky28059/hoco-radio-2021/README.md

 to keep the school start and end times at their expected values.
 The script begins playing music 45 minutes before school, sets volume to 10% during class time, and stops playing music 15 minutes after school.

+The playlist played on the float can be found here: https://www.youtube.com/playlist?list=PL7WwPfnTGk9GW05Det59HXNWPIMHqrL-A